black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 # Step 2
 Attach an event listener to your checkMessageButton, listening for the click event.
 Give it an empty callback function.

+# Step 3
+If the messageInput is empty, display an alert to the user with the message Please enter a message..

+Then, exit the function execution.